Khmer-Vibe-Coder/event-booking-backend/README.md

 ### 📝 Notes

 * Ensure MongoDB is accessible using your connection string.
-* The project supports multiple languages via the `translations` folder.
 * File upload limit is set to 50MB.